Exabyte-io/documentation/docs/other/upcoming-features.md

 <!-- by MH -->
 # Properties
 Exabyte is focused on quickly expanding the number and range of properties we can predict.
-If you don't see something on your wish list, feel free to email new@exabyte.io to request it.
+We want your feedback on potential development efforts, if you don't see something on your wish list, feel free to email info@exabyte.io to request it.

 <hr>
 # Principal Properties